 - Step 4 – Analyze the data or information

-Sampling Unit and Sampling Frame - The first decision that a market researcher must make is to determine the sampling frame.
+The first decision that a market researcher must make is to determine the sampling frame.
 In order to accomplish this step, the market researcher must define the target population.
-That is, the question must be answered: Who is to participate in the research?
+They must answer the question: Who is going to participate in the research?

 A sampling frame is developed from the sampling unit, the main purpose of which is to ensure that each member of the target population has an equal chance of being sampled.
-However, this consideration is not a stipulation for conducting qualitative research because the equal chance parameter applies to evidence-based research in which an hypothesis is being tested.
-This type of research, which is invariably quantitative, is grounded in positivist scientific tradition.
+However, this consideration is not a stipulation for conducting qualitative research, because the "equal chance" parameter only applies to evidence-based research in which a hypothesis is being tested.

 Different methods and techniques will produce different forms of data, and it is critical to ensure that the sampling procedures match the type of data that is needed to answer the research questions.